openprocurement/openprocurement.auctions.dgf/docs/source/standard/award.rst

     string, auto-generated, read-only

     |ocdsDescription|
-    The identifier for this award.
+    Identifier for this award.

 :bid_id:
     string, auto-generated, read-only

-    The Id of a bid that the award relates to.
+    The ID of a bid that the award relates to.

 :title:
     string, multilingual